RotRotAl/Onboarding-Newbies/chapter_03/day_17.md

 ## Argo guiding questions

 1. What is Argo?
 How is it used to create automations?
+1. Explain the difference between Argo and Argo CD.
-2. What are the main components of an Argo Airflow?
+1. What are the main components of an Argo Airflow?
 Explain
-3. Research how to define an Argo workflow.
+1. Research how to define an Argo workflow.
 Which basic parameters are mandatory to define a basic Argo workflow?
-4. How to create an automation that automatically deploys a chart that changes were pushed into?
+1. How to create an automation that automatically deploys a chart that changes were pushed into?
-5. What are `step` and `template` in Argo?
+1. What are `step` and `template` in Argo?
-6. Read about error handling in Argo workflows.
+1. Read about error handling in Argo workflows.

 ## Discussion